 The security operations center, or SOC, is the heart of any functional cybersecurity organization.
 While other groups focus on security architecture and strategy, policy development and risk assessment, the SOC is where the rubber meets the road in terms of implementing these strategies.

-Today, 68% of organizations have a SOC, and successful organizations -- those with a mean total time to contain (MTTC) at the 80th percentile or above -- are significantly more likely to have a strong, comprehensive security operations center framework.
+An estimated 68% of organizations have a SOC, and successful organizations -- those with a mean total time to contain (MTTC) at the 80th percentile or above -- are significantly more likely to have a strong, comprehensive security operations center framework.
 Successful cybersecurity organizations are able to detect an incursion, understand that the incursion is an attack and contain the attack within 20 minutes or less, according to Nemertes Research.
 These companies are 52% more likely than less successful organizations to contain an attack.

 So, having a SOC is a critical step in ensuring an organization's cybersecurity.

-- The most fundamental function a viable security operations center framework can provide is to monitor activity.
+- Monitoring.
+The most fundamental function a viable security operations center framework can provide is to monitor activity.
 The goal of such monitoring, of course, is to determine whether a breach has occurred or is underway.
 But, before cybersecurity professionals can make that determination, they need to be aware of what's going on.
 Automated tools and technologies can help with monitoring, including SIEM tools, behavioral threat analytics and cloud access security brokers.
 These tools may, but not necessarily, use technologies such as AI and machine learning.
 Cybersecurity analysts typically provide the top layer of such monitoring, reviewing the status of the alarms and alerts.

-- The next function a SOC should provide is analysis.
+- Analysis.
+The next function a SOC should provide is analysis.
 The goal of the analysis is to determine, based on enterprise activity, whether a breach has occurred or a vulnerability is present.
 As part of the examination function, SOC analysts review alarms and alerts generated by the monitoring system to see if they correlate with known patterns of attack or vulnerability exploits.
 Once again, AI and machine learning come into play, along with human intelligence.
 The aforementioned tools may also provide some degree of analysis.

-The real question is: What happens after monitoring and analysis?
+What happens after monitoring and analysis?
 The answer depends in part on whether the SOC is internally operated by the enterprise or is delivered as an outsourced service.
 If the latter, the cybersecurity team may have contracted for one of two versions of support: alert notification or full-service incident response.

 Alert notification simply means the SOC notifies enterprise cybersecurity professionals when there's an incident or vulnerability.
 At that point, the cybersecurity incident response policy should go into effect.
 If the SOC is internally operated, the SOC team should participate in incident response management.
 If the SOC is provided by an external company, the provider may consider its work done when it hands off notification of a vulnerability or breach.
 That's fine as long as the organization's cybersecurity professionals understand that's what they've contracted for and have an incident response policy that takes into consideration how the internal team and the SOC team will interact following the notification.